pantelis-giankulidis/django/docs/intro/reusable-apps.md

 Let's say you were starting a new project that needed a polls app like the one we've been working on.
 How do you make this app reusable?
 Luckily, you're well on the way already.
-In :doc:`Tutorial 1 </intro/tutorial01>`, we saw how we could decouple polls from the project-level URLconf using an ``include``.
+In [Tutorial 1](../intro/tutorial01.md), we saw how we could decouple polls from the project-level URLconf using an ``include``.
 In this tutorial, we'll take further steps to make the app easy to use in new projects and ready to publish for others to install and use.

-.. admonition:: Package?
-App?

-    A Python :term:`package` provides a way of grouping related Python code for easy reuse.
+    A Python `package` provides a way of grouping related Python code for easy reuse.
 A package contains one or more files of Python code (also known as "modules").